electric-eloquence/requerio/docs/methods.md

 | value | `number`\|`string`\|`function` | The number of CSS pixels, a string representing the measurement, or a function returning the measurement. |

 ### html(htmlString)
 Set the innerHTML of all matches.
+Will set `state.html` as per the getter below.

 | Param | Type | Description |
 | --- | --- | --- |